xwiki-contrib/xwiki-authenticator-trusted/README.md

   * If persistent store is trusted and not null, return the already authenticated user
   * `getUserId()` from the adapter:
+    * if user is null,
+      * if persistent store is trusted on missing authentication and not null, return the already authenticated user
-    * if user is null, return with public access
+      * else clear the persistent store and return with public access
     * else compute the user profile reference from `getUserName()`, replacing `.` by `=` and `@` by `_`
       * if user is found in persistence store, return that authenticated user
       * else, check user for existance: